 Summary: Count yourself lucky if you’re not in one of the regulated industries where regulation requires you to value interpretability over accuracy.
 This has been a serious financial weight on the economy but innovations in Deep Learning point a way out.

 As Data Scientists we tend to take as gospel that more accuracy is better.
 There…Continue

 Added by William Vorhies on February 28, 2017 at 9:21am — No Comments

 In the previous post, "Why Ontologies", we explored concepts at a very high level about what an ontology is, and how they can be used in AI, NLP, data integration, and knowledge management applications.
-So what does…Continue
+So what does the picture of satellites orbiting the earth have to do…Continue

 Added by Randall Shane on February 28, 2017 at 8:00am — No Comments